B I O

 -Keith Moline / The Wire (08.2006)

-Works and live in Porto. laptop experimentalist, sound and visual artist, teacher graduated in sound and film directing.
+Based in Setúbal. laptop experimentalist, sound and visual artist, teacher graduated in sound and film directing.

 He started performing music and working with contemporary dance by the mid 80's.
 Since then, he has created extensively for dance, theatre, video, installations and cross media platforms.
 Collaborations with collectives and creators such as Mark Haim, Coogan Dancers, Vera Mantero, Errequeerre, Mónica Calle, Paulo Ribeiro, João Galante, João Samões, Annabelle Bonnery, Stephanie Thiersch, La Macana, Guillermo Weickert and Rui Horta.
 With Rui Horta he created the music for LP and the widely acclaimed and prized Pixel, among other works.
 With the Spanish choreographer Guillermo Weickert, he directed the also acclaimed and prized Go With The Flow, a dance stage adaptation of Flow.

-He has eight solo cd releases, a few collaborations and a large number of tracks released in compilations and remixes.
+He has twelve releases, a few collaborations and a large number of tracks released in compilations and remixes.

-His last album, Geography was considered by Indie Rock Magazine as one of the best albums of the year.
+Geography (2016) was considered by Indie Rock Magazine as one of the best albums of the year.

 He collaborated with many international artists, such as @c, Scanner, Stephan Mathieu, Simon Fisher Turner, Phil Niblock, Harald Sack Ziegler, Colleen, Pure, Sergi Jordà, Marc Behrens, o.blaat, Ran Slavin, Julien Ottavi, Greg Haines, Gunther Heinz, Joe Giardullo, Carlos Zíngaro, Ulrich Mitzlaff, Nuno Rebelo, Carlos Santos, Pedro Carneiro and Emidio Buchinho among others.